Updated 06 October 2021

 As people enter mandatory self-isolation and quarantine, we’re providing some extra help to those who don’t have the support of an income or a network of family and friends.

-Daily wellbeing calls, providing psychological first aid, information and services to vulnerable people across the country in quarantine and self-isolation.
+More than 278,564 wellbeing calls providing psychological first aid, information and services to over 114,351 people across the country in quarantine and self-isolation.

 - 7,326 wellbeing calls to 1,183 people in the NT